Blum Bennett MDBlum Bennett MD

 Click here to download a copy of the PARADISE-2 protocol.

-Specific competence, such as the competence to create a Will ("testamentary capacity"), enter into a contract ("contractual capacity"), or make a gift ("donative capacity"), is often at issue In litigation involving the elderly.
+Specific competence, such as the competence to create a Will ("testamentary capacity"), enter into a contract ("contractual capacity"), or make a gift ("donative capacity"), is often at issue in litigation involving the elderly.

-Click here to learn about "dementia."
+Click here to learn about dementia.

-Dr. Bennett Blum
+Photo of Dr. Blum

-Copyright©2005 by Bennett Blum.
+Copyright©2012 by Bennett Blum.
 All Rights Reserved.